derJuba007/journey-of-the-crafter/README.md

 🍂 **Better atmosphere** thanks to new sounds and particle effects

 📜 Villagers now have profession-related **quests** in addition to trade opportunities

+🚀 **Improved and optimized performance** for better compatibility and faster loading times